AlexSmith11/FullCalendarScheduler/documentthing.md

 // cachedNode = a node that has been taken out of the event or invite arrays due to it overunning 5pm
 // cachedNodeDiff = length of time of a cached event (cachedNodeDiff = len of event)

+// Get JSON
+use axios with auth header

-// First need to rename object parameter names so they work with the calendar plugin
+// Then need to rename object parameter names so they work with the calendar plugin Use map() to do this, just assigning the data to new property names in new array

 // Then need to remove dupes